iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 }
 ```

-&hellip;a compact form of the same data can be represented as&hellip;
+&hellip;yields a compact form of the same data:

 ```javascript
 {